 Putting your children's needs ahead of your retirement savings can hinder your ability to achieve financial security in the long run.
 Find a balance between supporting your children and saving for your own future.

-7) Failing to update estate planning documents
+21) Failing to set up estate planning documents and guardianship

-Money Mistakes in Your 50s
+Common Financial Mistakes in Your 50s

 In your 50s, you're approaching retirement or are already in the midst of it.
 It's a critical time to make smart financial choices.
 Here are some money mistakes to avoid in your 50s:

-1) Insufficient retirement savings
+23) Insufficient retirement savings

 Failing to save enough for retirement is a significant mistake in your 50s.
 It's essential to assess your retirement goals, calculate how much you'll need, and increase your savings to catch up if necessary.
 Take advantage of catch-up contributions allowed in retirement accounts to maximize your savings.